We Are St Andrews Free Church

-Hamish grew up in Perthshire, and after graduating from Durham University was a ministry trainee at Christchurch Durham.
-After teaching for a couple of years he spent five years working in Durham for UCCF, and then moved here with the family in 2014.
-Alongside serving as the Associate Pastor, with particular responsibility for the student ministry, Hamish studies part-time at Edinburgh Theological Seminary.
+Hamish grew up in Perthshire and, after 11 years as a student and then in ministry in a local church and with UCCF in Durham, moved here with the family in 2014.
+Alongside serving across the life of the Church he has a particular oversight of training, both with the Staff team and more broadly.
 He's married to Marije, and they've got three children.
 Along with hanging out with them, Hamish enjoys reading, music and sports, including the annual vocation of supporting Scotland Rugby.

 Our Ministry Trainee Scheme aims to help people grow in love for Jesus and to get a taste of serving him in a local church.

 Niamh came to St Andrews in 2016 to study theology.
 Throughout this time, she has significantly grown in her relationship with God which has nurtured a desire to both encourage fellow Christians in their faith and share the gospel with those who do not yet know Jesus.
 Possessing a great love for theatre, Niamh can often be found at The Byre Theatre, no matter whether it’s to work in the café or to see a show!
 Moving from one seaside town to another, Broughty Ferry to St Andrews, Niamh enjoys being outside and appreciating the beautiful surroundings.
 Niamh is looking forward to exploring ministry, growing in her understanding of God’s Word and getting to further develop her relationships within St Andrews Free Church.